-Greta Wegner is Vice President of the Immunoassay Business Unit at Bio-Techne in Minneapolis, Minnesota.
+Greta Wegner is Vice President of the Cell & Gene Therapy Business Unit at Bio-Techne in Minneapolis, Minnesota.
 Greta received her Ph.D. in Chemistry at the University of Wisconsin-Madison.
 In her current role, she leads the product management and development teams designing ELISA, Luminex, and Simple Plex products as well as custom assay solutions.

 Luminex® is a Registered Trademark of Luminex Corporation.